person experiencing gaslighting and emotional confusion in dim light

 3. Practice Grounding Techniques

 Use mindfulness and body-based tools to reconnect with your internal signals.
-Practice skills like deep breathing, running your hands over textured surfaces, or identifying objects in the room.
+Practice skills like deep breathing, running your hands over textured surfaces or identifying objects in the room.

 4. Limit Contact if Possible